-My name is Amy Waddle, former ballet dancer and eating disorder survivor.
+My name is Amy Kathleen Lee (formerly known as Amy Waddle), former ballet dancer and eating disorder survivor.
 I started dancing when I was 11 years old and quickly progressed to the pre professional level by the age of 14.
 I suffered a spinal injury only a few years later and was told I would never dance again.
 I was devastated.
 It was then I started experiencing severe depression, anxiety and mood swings.
 After a few years, I began to show signs of restriction, weight obsession, over exercise, diet pill abuse and body dysmorphia.

 On the verge of collapse, I was hospitalized in December 2001 and diagnosed with bulimia and bipolar disorder.
 I began my journey to recovery; a journey that would last for many years.
 During my illness, I was admitted to 3 psychiatric hospitals and 2 eating disorder treatment centers.
 I was sick for a total of 18 years, 12 of those years spent in active recovery.
 In the fall of 2011, I faced my worst fear and grieved over the loss of my ballet career.
 I found acceptance and that is when I broke free.